GLOBAL SELLING BLOG

 Step 5: Shipment of goods

-When the exporter is satisfied with the LC, goods are shipped, post which he/she submits the shipping paperwork to the bank.
+Once the exporter is satisfied with the LC, the goods are shipped.
+After shipping, the exporter submits the shipping paperwork to the bank.

-Step 6: Sight LC is sent to the importer’s bank
+Step 6: LC at sight is sent to the importer’s bank

 After processing the paperwork, the bank forwards it to the importer’s bank.